-The load times for the disc are quite reasonable (~30seconds).
-However there are effectively two loading sequences because every disc starts with a Paramount High Definition animated logo (which is not skipable) and then a Star Trek 2009 trailer as well as an advertisement for TOS on Blu-ray (thankfully these are skipable by pressing the Pop-up Menu key).
+The load times for the disc are quite reasonable (~30 seconds).
+However there are effectively two loading sequences because every disc starts with a Paramount High Definition animated logo (which is not skippable) and then a Star Trek (2009) trailer as well as an advertisement for TOS on Blu-ray (thankfully these are skippable by pressing the Pop-up Menu key).

 Paramount stored the soundtracks in Dolby TrueHD lossless compression with new 7.1 surround mixes.
 The audio quality on all of the films is fantastic, they have never sounded better.

 Going through the 6 movies back-to-back over a few days time for this review really showed how each film has a different sound design.
 The Motion Picture benefits the most from a new mix.
 Finally TMP feels like the big epic movie it is.
 The dialogue intelligibility is good and is better then any other version.
 Surround use is plentiful: the excellent Jerry Goldsmith musical score fills the room, transporter sound effects swirl around you, the engine room throbs with power, etc. Both of Nick Meyer’s films (TWOK and TUC) take a much quieter approach to sound design, the movies (especially Wrath of Khan) have a closed in “submarine feeling” when on the ship.
 Not surprisingly The Search for Spock and The Voyage Home sound similar since the same basic team directed and produced both.
 The Final Frontier also falls into this same sound design feel.